JoseDzirehChong/to-do-list/README.md

 # Contact

 Email: `josedzirehchong@gmail.com`.
-Contact me on this email about bugs, feature requests, business inquiries etc..
+Contact me on this email about bugs, feature requests, business inquiries etc.

 [Reddit](https://www.reddit.com/user/JoseDzirehChong): Just an alternative way to communicate with me, if you have an account